 Hi!
 I’m alexandra!

-Outside of counselling, I am a mum of three young children.
-I understand that the path to parenthood, those demanding early months, and the day to day reality of parenting isn't always easy.
-With this background, I am passionate about supporting parents with their journey, whether they are struggling with fertility and antenatal issues, post natal depression and anxiety, difficult relationships with children, partners or wider families, or the many other pressures that come with this territory.
+Outside of counselling, I am also a mum of three young children.
+I understand that the path to parenthood, the early months of parenting, and the ongoing realities of family life are not always easy.
+I am particularly interested in supporting parents experiencing challenges relating to fertility, pregnancy, postnatal depression and anxiety, relationships, identity, overwhelm, and the many competing pressures that can accompany this stage of life.

 During my studies and beyond, I want to be the person in your corner, supporting you to work through any challenges you may face, help you foster resilience, and encourage you to reach your goals, whatever they may be.